kaiting0305/kaiting-intern-repo/Onboarding/Milestone 3. Learn git/git_understanding.md

 Can be used when you want more information from a line of code.
 Who do I ask if i want to ask about this line of code.

 Surprised cuz it only shows who last changed it and not who wrote it.
 A person can only change a tiny little thing and not be the person who wrote the code, but they will be the one who appears when using git blame.

+###### What does git bisect do?

+git bisect helps to find which commit among a lot of commits is the 'first bad one'.
+It finds the one where the code doesn't work using binary search.
+This will be a lot faster than going through it one by one manually.

+###### When would you use it in a real-world debugging situation?

+Lets say the codebase was working on Monday.
+Most people went on holiday and when they returned on Friday, they found the code isn't working.
+There has been a total of 100 commits between Monday and Friday.
+To find out exactly which commit was the one that disabled the codebase, we can run git bisect to find out the first 'bad' commit.
+This checks it in binary search.
+It checks the 50th commit, then 25th (or 75th) .... until it finds the one its looking for.

+###### How does it compare to manually reviewing commits?

+Manually finding commits will take a lot of time.
+Especially when the file is a large file.
+Since it is binary, it is exponential.
+Searching through 100 commits will take about 7 searches before finding the right one.
+It also does it a lot faster as it is automatic.